Tathagata642/LangChain_Models/README.md

 4. Add your API keys in a `.env` file

 ## Status
-actively learning and adding projects.
+Actively learning and adding projects.